 In response to the public health threat that air pollution brings to those living in cities, more and more grassroots organisations and individuals are using low-cost devices to raise awareness of the need for clean air and to improve the knowledge of the exposure and vulnerability of different population groups.
-This local data can be useful to compare with data from official monitoring stations, or other collected data, and to bring home the message on the need for pollution reduction measures in communities.
+This local data can be useful to compare with official monitoring stations and other collected data to stress the need for pollution reduction measures in communities.